+86 13073847729

 Noise level

 On the other hand, liquid-cooled engines are very quiet compared to air-cooled generators because the sound they produce can be contained within an attenuated enclosure.
-This is often a very attractive factor for many, but price and overall needs should come before comfort and preference.
+This is often a very attractive factor for many users.

 The air is cooled by the engine, simple system